MaramNaqeeb/Mastering_JavaScript_in_20_Days/day11.md

 ```
 ## Coercion
 Coercion can be defined as an implicit conversion from one data type to another.
-In order to make coercion we use abstract opeartions, such as toPrimitive, toString, Number, and Boolean.
+Explicit Coercion: In order to make explicit coercion we use abstract opeartions, such as toPrimitive, toString, Number, and Boolean.

 -	ToPrimitive(hint) takes an optional type hint